Read Later x

 Caterers will be working closely with venues and marquee companies to ensure they have the space they need to safely operate.
 However, their primary concern is for their service team, whom they rely on to effectively function.
 These people will be placed more at risk when serving your guests.

 Caterers are also being faced with an increase in food hygiene standards and the potential loss of services such as buffets and canapés, which can be a challenge to monitor.
 This may mean needing to adapt your menu and needing to prepare for last-minute changes if ingredients are unavailable in the current demand.
-We’ve all been to the supermarket an empty shelf where the flour should be!

 In our focus groups, we heard from caterers who are coming up with new ways to support their couples.
 Some had considered introducing a home delivery service for those living within a specific distance of the venue.
 This would allow the majority of guests who are shielding or unable to attend the wedding in person due to guest list restrictions to still be a part of your meal.
 Some are considering providing ingredient box services or videos of how to prepare the meal to give guests the chance to create it themselves.
 Others are investing in outdoor equipment and adapting their services to suit weddings which may need to move into the external setting.

-More extravagant multi-level marquees will be popular for winter weddings this year, particularly during peak weekends when venues are already fully booked with postponed weddings.
+More extravagant multi-level marquees will be popular for winter weddings this year.
+Particularly during peak weekends when venues are already fully booked with postponed weddings.

 Marquee companies are actively finding ways to adapt by investing in more small structures such as domes and bubbles.
 One company also told us that they have created an innovative, portable hand washing station as an addition to their current service.

 Wedding celebrants are preparing for an increase in demand, especially as registrars are likely to be under pressure.
-Celebrants perform ceremonies which are not legally binding but are tailored to the couple and their personality.
+Celebrants perform ceremonies that are not legally binding but are tailored to the couple and their personality.
 This means you can have the ceremony at your wedding and do the legal part later for a nominal fee.

 Image: Jennifer Patrice